 In 2016, the Argentinian Government platform issues ” Trámites a Distancia” (TDA) to stop using paper.
 This means that everyday more and more government operations are carried out digitally and with signature, replacing the red tape associated with the paper-based system and boosting digital management.

 Remote digital signature is controlled by the recent Decreto 892/2017

-You can find here all the Argentinian regulations concerning digital signature.
+In this link you can see all the Argentinian regulations involving digital signatures.